 In the equatorial plane $\theta = \pi/2$, one of the roots~($r_{1}-r_{4}$) is simply $r_{p}$ and cancelled with the zero of $\rho^{2}=0$ in the denominator.
 This implies that there are at most 4 boundaries, three ($r_1, r_2, r_3$) are roots of $g_{\phi\phi}=0$ and one ($r_m$) is a singularity.
 Their expressions are given in Eqn.~(\ref{r1eq})-(\ref{r4eq}).

 \begin{widetext}

 \end{widetext}

 In Fig.~\ref{FIG1}-\ref{FIG4}, the contour plots of the four boundaries $r_{1},r_{2},r_{3},r_{m}$ are shown.
 The plots exhibit the numerical values of the boundaries at each set of parameters $a,P,Q$ where the mass parameter is fixed at $r_s=2$.
 The white regions in the plots indicate the solution is complex and there will be no physical CTC boundary at those parameters' values.
 From the three roots $r_{1}-r_{3}$, there is always only one real root for small-charge cases and all three of them are real in large-charge case.
-On the other hands, $r_m$ is always real.
-This is why the boundaries of the CTC in Dyonic Kerr-Sen BH~(KSBH) appears in pair in equatorial plane, hence created a bounded region(s) of CTC and there will be no CTC at either positive or negative infinity of radial coordinate.
+On the other hand, $r_m$ is always real.
+This is why the boundaries of the CTC in Dyonic KSBH appear in pair in equatorial plane, hence create a bounded region(s) of CTC and there is no CTC at either positive or negative infinity of radial coordinate.
 It must be noted here that the index of the solutions does not indicate the radial order of them.
-For example, at low electric charges and magnetic charges, $r_1$ is the innermost boundary, where at higher charges it becomes the outermost boundary.
+For example, at low electric and magnetic charges, $r_1$ is the innermost boundary, where at higher charges it becomes the outermost boundary.

-In Fig.~\ref{FIG5}-\ref{FIG6}, the contour plot of the two horizons are shown in the same manner to the four boundaries.
-The white region again shows the set of parameters where the roots are complex and there is no horizons, i.e., the superextremal case.
-The two horizons have the same extremal limit as can be seen from the term in the square root of Eqn.~(\ref{rpm}).
-Compare to Kerr-Newman BH, the Dyonic Kerr-Sen BH has an interesting unique property lacking in Kerr-Newman.
-Consider initially a Dyonic Kerr-Sen BH with no electric and magnetic charge ($P,Q = 0$), but having small enough value of angular momentum to be a subextremal BH.
+In Fig.~\ref{FIG5}-\ref{FIG6}, the contour plots of the two horizons are shown in the same manner to the four boundaries.
+The white region again shows the set of parameters where the roots are complex and there is no horizon, i.e., the superextremal case.
+The two horizons have the same extremal limit that can be seen from the term in the square root of Eqn.~(\ref{rpm}).
+Compared to Kerr-Newman BH, the Dyonic Kerr-Sen BH has an interesting unique property which does not exist in Kerr-Newman BH.
+Consider initially a Dyonic Kerr-Sen BH with no electric and magnetic charge ($P,Q = 0$), but having small enough angular momentum to be a subextremal BH.
 Continuously increasing the charges will result in the BH crossing the extremal limit and becomes superextremal.
 This is presented by the white region in Fig.~\ref{FIG5},\ref{FIG6} where both horizons vanish.
-However, if we continue to increase the charges, the BH will again cross the extremal limit and return to subextremal, in contrast to the KNBH where further increase of charges only results in superextremal spacetime or naked singularity.
+However, if we continue increasing the charges, the BH will again cross the extremal limit and return to be subextremal, in contrast to the KNBH where further increase of charges only results in superextremal spacetime or naked singularity.